 Superintendent of Schools/CEO Peter Jory discusses the upcoming FSA test

-In the coming weeks, students in grade 4 and grade 7 will be participating in the Foundation Skills Assessment Test, also known as the “FSA”.
+From February 15th to March 12th, students in grade 4 and grade 7 will be participating in the Foundation Skills Assessment Test, also known as the “FSA”.
 This is a provincially mandated standardized test that uses broad metrics to determine whether students are meeting curricular expectations at grade level in literacy and numeracy.

 Additional information from the Ministry of Education: